DND-DRDC-RDDC/OS_ORIGAME/README.md

 ## DOCUMENTATION

-The ORIGAME User Manual and ORIGAME Tutorial documents are located in the "/origame/docs/" folder.
+The ORIGAME User Manual and ORIGAME Tutorial documents are located in the /origame/docs folder.

 ## TESTING

-A number of test scenarios, run procedures and correct simulation output are provided in the "testing" folder.
+A number of test scenarios, run procedures and correct simulation output are provided in the /testing folder.

 These test scenarios constitute Government Supplied Material 2 (GSM 2), referred to in the task Statement of Work.